qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.7.x.md

 #### Context search

 The mode of *context search* is similar to the discovery search, but it does not use a target point.
 Instead, the `context` is used to navigate the [HNSW graph](https://arxiv.org/abs/1603.09320) towards preferred zones.
 It is expected that the results in that mode will be diverse, and not centered around one point.
-*Context search* might be an answer for those looking for some kind of exploration of the vector space.
+*Context Search* could serve as a solution for individuals seeking a more exploratory approach to navigate the vector space.

 ![Context search visualization](/articles_data/qdrant-1.7.x/context-search.png)

 ### User-defined sharding

 Qdrant's collections are divided into shards.
 A single **shard** is a self-contained store of points, which can be moved between nodes.
 Up till now, the points were distributed among shards by using a consistent hashing algorithm, so that shards were managing non-intersecting subsets of points.
 The latter one remains true, but now you can define your own sharding and decide which points should be stored on which shard.
 Sounds cool, right?
 But why would you need that?
 Well, there are multiple scenarios in which you may want to use custom sharding.
-For example, you may want to store some points on a dedicated node, or you may want to store points from the same user on the same shard.
+For example, you may want to store some points on a dedicated node, or you may want to store points from the same user on the same shard and

-While the old behavior is still the default one, you can now define the shards when you create a collection.
+While the existing behavior is still the default one, you can now define the shards when you create a collection.
 Then, you can assign each point to a shard by providing a `shard_key` in the `upsert` operation.
-What's more, you can also search over the selected shards only by providing the `shard_key` parameter in the search operation.
+What's more, you can also search over the selected shards only, by providing the `shard_key` parameter in the search operation.

 ```http request
 POST /collections/my_collection/points/search